 Audubon Newhall Preserve:

 The Hilton Head Island Audubon Society owns and operates the Audubon Newhall Preserve located on Palmetto Bay Road on Hilton Head Island.
-It is usually open to the public at no charge from dawn to dusk daily; however, it is currently closed while rehabilitation work is carried out following Hurricane Matthew.
+It is usually open to the public at no charge from dawn to dusk daily.
 Dogs on a leash are welcome, but please pick up after your pet and do check for ticks during the warmer months.
 Smoking and the feeding of the alligators are not allowed.
 A self guided trail map is available next to our bulletin board.
 Many native plants are labeled in our several distinct types of ecosystems.

 When open, Guided Walks are conducted at 10am on Thursday mornings in March, April, May, September, October, and November ( weather permitting ).
 Experienced naturalists will discuss the history, plants, and wildlife found on the 50 acre nature preserve.
 The walks are free to the public but donations are appreciated.
 Reservations are not required.
 Guided Walks are also offered by reservation for groups and organizations.
 Please call 651-491-1851 for further information.